getsentry/sentry-docs/src/collections/_documentation/development/server/environment.md

 PATH="" exec /bin/bash -l
 ```

 Any time the `.envrc` configuration changes (including the first time) you will be prompted to run `direnv allow` before any of the configuration will run.
+This is for security purposes and you are encouraged to inspect the changes before running this command.

 ## Bootstrap Services